 Ferrari 458 Spider Brakes

 The designers of the Ferrari 458 Spider realized that a top-notch braking system was necessary for a car with so much power.
 As the most important safety feature on the car, designers opted to use ABS and standard carbon-ceramic brakes.
 This was not a surprising inclusion, however, as these brakes are standard across all models.
-The Ferrari 458 Spider specs include a prefill function that enables the pistons in the brake calipers to move the pads on lift off to reduce the amount of delay drivers experience after hitting the brakes.
+The 458 Spider include a prefill function that enables the pistons in the brake calipers to move the pads on lift-off to reduce the amount of delay drivers experience after hitting the brakes.
 As a result, the vehicle has a notable stopping distance of 107 feet when traveling at speeds of 62MPH.

 Ferrari 458 Spider Design